-I’m guessing at the precise date of this as the original is lost, but it is almost certainly late 1976.
+I’m guessing at the precise date of this as the original is lost, but it is almost certainly late 1976 or early 1977.
 The little insert with the computer photo in the upper right was added much later when I posted this ancient scan somewhere, and I am leaving it for context… but there is another post with much more detail about that 8008 system.

 This article was written for a monthly Louisville magazine during the 2-year interval between working out of an apartment and buying an old Victorian house in Crescent Hill.
 While Cybertronics was active in the Bluegrass Industrial Park, I lived in a rented house in Jeffersontown.
 There is a page with two flyers from about this time.